AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49960-filtering-by-date-does-not-work-for-customer-order-grid.md

 <u>Actual results</u>:

-Applying the filter throws a [!DNL JS] error in console and the loader keeps loading.
+Applying the filter throws a JS error in the console, and the loader keeps loading.

 ## Apply the patch